zzzprojects/learn-orm/tutorials/ssms/import-data.md

 <img src="images/import-data-13.png" alt="Imported data">

-You can view the importing process, when it completes, click on the **Close** button.
+You can view the importing process.
+When it completes, click on the **Close** button.

 <img src="images/import-data-14.png" alt="Imported data">

-Now expand the **CurrencyDB** database and you will see the `Currency` table which contains three columns.
+Now expand the **CurrencyDB** database, and you will see the `Currency` table, which contains three columns.
 You can also view the imported data by opening a **New Query** editor and specify any query and then execute it.

 <img src="images/import-data-15.png" alt="Imported data">